-Stage 1 - Not deteriorated - the ECL is based on 12-month expected credit losses using a combination of historical losses and vintage analysis over the entire loan book;
+Stage 1-12 month ECL - Not deteriorated - the ECL is based on 12-month expected credit losses using a combination of historical losses and vintage analysis over the entire loan book;

-Stage 2 - Deteriorated (accounts more than 30 days past due, as well as payment deferred hardship loans) - Determined on reasonable and supportable forward looking data or if data not available use 30 days past due;
+Stage 2 - Lifetime ECL - Deteriorated (accounts more than 30 days past due, as well as payment deferred hardship loans, i.e. for exposures where there has been a significant increase in credit risk since initial recognition but that are not credit impaired) - Determined on reasonable and supportable forward looking data or if data not available use 30 days past due;

-Stage 3 - Impaired - based on lifetime expected credit losses.
+Stage 3 - Lifetime ECL - Impaired - based on lifetime expected credit losses.